 - Fresh Parsley

-As if you weren’t on board with this BOMB chili yet, I’m going to add another point to check off your list!
-This chili freezes really well and can be thawed and reheated in a pinch as well.
-Freezing chili is a great way to have a quick meal to grab when you’re short on time and you need a hearty, wholesome, nourishing meal for your family.
+This chili is easy to make, and easy to store.
+Simply store it in an airtight container in the fridge for 3-5 days and heat up individual portions when you’re ready to enjoy it!
+Freezing chili is also a great way to have a quick meal to grab when you’re short on time and you need a hearty, wholesome, nourishing meal for your family.
 If stored properly (I recommend putting your chili in an airtight freezer safe container), this chili can last 4-6 months in the freezer!

 Other Healthy Chili Recipes